Impact of dim-6 $\nu$SMEFT operators on low-scale leptogenesis: Interference Terms

 The rate of the dim-6 operator $\expval{\Tilde{\gamma}_{N,A}^{GG}}$ is UV dominated and thus the largest rate for small $z$.
 The rate of the dim-4 interactions $\expval{\Tilde{\gamma}_{N,A}^{FF}}$, however, is IR dominated and thus the largest rate for large $z$.
 In between the interference term $\expval{\Tilde{\gamma}_{N,A}^{FG}}$ could be relevant, but from the left panel of Fig.~\ref{fig:interference_example} we see that the rate is always smaller than the total rate for the chosen BP and value of $\Lambda$ in this BP.
 The same is true for all BPs and all values of $\Lambda$ considered in this work.
 We can quantify this behaviour by defining

-For BP1 and $\Lambda = \SI{1e7}{\giga\electronvolt}$, shown in the left panel of Fig.~\ref{fig:interference_example}, one finds $r\simeq0.5$.
-For all BPs and $\Lambda$ considered in this work we have explicitly checked that $r \lesssim 0.5$, implying that the interference terms are subdominant.
-The same is true for processes of type $(B)$ and $(C)$.
+For BP1 and $\Lambda = \SI{1e7}{\giga\electronvolt}$, shown in the left panel of Fig.~\ref{fig:interference_example}, one finds $r(z)\ll1$ for most of the time evolution.
+For all BPs and $\Lambda$ considered in this work, we have explicitly checked that this holds, implying that the interference terms are subdominant.
+The same conclusion applies to processes of type (B) and (C).
 Furthermore, we have explicitly confirmed that solving the QKEs~\eqref{eq:QKE_LG_1}-\eqref{eq:QKE_LG_3} without the interference term leads to indistinguishable result with respect to those shown in Fig.~\ref{fig:final}.

 The above considerations are limited to the top-quark scattering used in the LG calculations in this work.
 In practice there will also be a contribution of the up-quark to the LG rate.
-While for the dim-4 contribution this effect is negligible as $h_u \simeq \num{1.3e-5}$ compared to $h_u \simeq \num{1}$, this is no longer be true for the dim-6 operator, which can have a different flavor structure for the quarks independent of the Yukawa couplings in the dim-4 interactions.
+While for the dim-4 contribution this effect is negligible as $h_u \simeq \num{1.3e-5}$ compared to ${h_t} \simeq \num{1}$, this is no longer true for the dim-6 operator, which can have a different flavor structure for the quarks independent of the Yukawa couplings in the dim-4 interactions.
 In the right panel of Fig.~\ref{fig:interference_example} we show the LG rates given in Eq.~\eqref{eq:individual_contribution_to_rate} for the process $(A)$ for BP1 and $\Lambda = \SI{1e7}{\giga\electronvolt}$ when considering up-quarks instead of top-quarks in the dim-6 operator.
 Note that the top-quarks are present in the thermal plasma such that the dim-4 quark scatterings between them and the RHNs cannot be turned off (red dashed line in Fig.~\ref{fig:interference_example}).
 Moreover, here we assumed that the coupling of the dim-6 operator to the quark flavor remains the same in both panels of Fig.~\ref{fig:interference_example}, such that the blue-dashed line in the left panel and the blue-dotted line in the right panel are identical.
 In the right panel of Fig.~\ref{fig:interference_example} it still remains true, that the interference term is always subdominant compared to the dim-4 and dim-6 interactions of the same flavor.
 Furthermore, the dim-4 top quark rate exceeds the up-quark interference term as well as the up-quark dim-4 rate such that, effectively, the total rate is given by the sum of the dim-4 top-quark rate and the dim-6 up-quark rate.

 The total rate is the same in the left and right panels of Fig.~\ref{fig:interference_example} since the dim-6 operator rate in Eq.~\eqref{eq:explicit_rates} does not depend on the quark Yukawa coupling.
 Thus our results can easily be mapped to an arbitrary composition of quark flavor with the same total rate.
 Explicitly, the dim-6 operator coupling we use in this work is the sum over all up-type quark flavors $u,c,t$